A study led by Kyungoh Jung was awarded a Best Poster Award at the Stanford Imaging Symposium. Congrats!

 The California Institute for Regenerative Medicine has awarded a Discovery Inception grant to the lab to explore a novel metabolic labeling approach for stem cell tracking.
 This work is a collaboration between the labs of Dr. Pratx, Chin and Le.
 Full Story +

-A new study by Dr. Louise Kiru uses single-cell imaging with radioluminescence microscopy to identify the true target of 18F-HFB, a PET tracer used for in vivo cell tracking.
-Full Story +
+A new study by Louise Kiru uses single-cell imaging with radioluminescence microscopy to identify the true target of 18F-HFB, a PET tracer used for in vivo cell tracking.
+Article +

 Radioluminescence microscopy is a new method for radionuclide imaging at the single cell level.
 This method can now be easily implemented thanks to a detailed Nature Protocol written by Tae Jin Kim and Silvan Turkcan.
-Full Story +
+Article +

 The Physical Oncology Lab is now located within the Grant Building, in room S277.
 Come and visit us!